What can be done about my neighbors barking dog?

 Animal Control Officers can help you look for your animal.
 Leave a message on the Animal Control voice mail describing the animal and phone numbers to contact you if we find the animal.
 You can also call 9-1-1 if you need an officer to immediately respond to your neighborhood.
 Remember, the officers will prioritize the calls through the dispatch center responding to the most serious public safety calls first.

-The PAWS Animal Shelter in Lynnwood receives animals found outside the city limits.
-It is best to go in person to PAWS at 15305 44th Ave W and their phone number is 425-787-2500.
+.
+PAWS is located at 15305 44th Ave W and their phone number is 425-787-2500.
 Both the Everett Animal Shelter and the King County Animal Control facilities should also be contacted since animals could travel into their service areas.
 The phone number for Everett is 425-257-6000 and King County is 206-296-PETS.